ObscuritySecurity/protocol-3305/README.md

 It provides a set of auditable, technically verifiable principles for any organization, developer, or collective that is committed to building software that respects and protects the person behind the screen.
 This is not a list of suggestions; it is a declaration of architectural and ethical commitments.

-Adherence to this protocol signifies that a service is structurally incapable of exploiting its users, because it is built on a foundation of zero-knowledge and zero-trust.
+Adherence to this protocol signifies that a service is structurally incapable of exploiting its People, because it is built on a foundation of zero-knowledge and zero-trust.

 ## Article 0: Ethical Monetization - A Pact Against Exploitation